 Initial Assessment (BMCW) - Initial Assessment (IA) social workers conduct a safety assessment of the child during a visit at the child's school, home, or other location.
 They also determine if maltreatment has occurred.
 The Initial Assessment worker interviews the family and others involved with the child to get a complete picture of family functioning and identify current and impending dangers.
 Services to ensure the safety of the child will be put into place in the home if the child is found to be unsafe.
 If the parent cannot or will not control for safety in the home, the child may be taken into temporary physical custody.

-Intensive In-Home Services (Children's Hospital of Wisconsin, Community Services and Integrated Family Services (a subsidiary of St. Aemelian-Lakeside) - Intensive In-Home Services are provided when a safety assessment determines that the children can remain safely in the home with services in place that address the safety issues.
+Intensive In-Home Services (Children's Hospital of Wisconsin, Community Services) and SaintA - Intensive In-Home Services are provided when a safety assessment determines that the children can remain safely in the home with services in place that address the safety issues.
 BMCW's partners provide core services that help families deal with issues that may put the child at risk.
 An Intensive In-Home Services worker visits the home at least once a week to work with the family.

 Family Intervention, Support, and Services (FISS) (Milwaukee County Behavioral Health Services) - FISS serves adolescents from the age of 12 to 17 and their families who approach Juvenile Court to file petitions to declare the minor to be in need of service and supervision.
 Services begin with a family assessment and identification of needs.
 The family is then linked to appropriate resources in the community to avoid court intervention.

 Kinship Care (Professional Services Group) - Families caring for children of relatives may be eligible to receive financial assistance.
 Kinship Care representatives visit the home to learn why the child is not living with the parent and identify services needed.
 BMCW and Professional Services Group administer the program for Milwaukee County.